-- Hate speech usually started with level 1 intensity (intense dislike and stereotyping) and level 2 intensity (blaming, condemning, and dehumanizing others). - In cases relating to construction of buildings in specific areas, hate speech tended to escalate into level 3 intensity (making a denial of living together). - In cases involving physical violence, hate speech after the occurrence of such events was very likely to intensify to level 4 intensity, which is considered as dangerous speech.
+- Hate speech usually started with level 1 intensity (intense dislike and stereotyping) and level 2 intensity (blaming, condemning, and dehumanizing others). - In cases relating to construction of buildings in specific areas, hate speech tended to escalate into level 3 intensity (making a denial of living together). - In cases involving physical violence, hate speech after the occurrence of such events was very likely to intensify to level 4 intensity, which is considered as dangerous speech. - 2.
+Analysis of positioning of Facebook pages in their communication and expression towards local, national, and international events

-2. Analysis of positioning of Facebook pages in their communication and expression towards local, national, and international events top influencer page that has the biggest number of followers mostly posted positive topics.
+Regarding the positions of Facebook community pages that were chosen as the platforms of this study, it was found that most of those Facebook community pages had similar tone of expression toward local, national, and international events.
+The owner of the top influencer page that has the biggest number of followers mostly posted positive topics.
 The administrator did not express opinions that could arouse hatred but on the other only gave facts and information.
 However, negative messages and hate speech usually came from comments of the followers of the page.